 - if married, the marriage must be one recognized by the Catholic Church,

-- practicing your faith as a registered, regularly attending member of our parish.
+- practicing your faith and regularly attending as a member of our parish.

 Certificates are not issued to anyone who does not meet these criteria.